All Episodes

 Right, exactly.

-Or or or psychologists.
+Or psychologists.

-That did they don't teach willpower, they don't teach anything because that doesn't work.
+They don't teach anything because that doesn't work.

-You know, everybody has pain in their life, I mean emotional pain and so forth, and most people suppress it.
+I mean, emotional pain and so forth, and most people suppress it.

-It's it's not it's not uh uh manly to show it uh or to express it, so you you either suppress it or you medicate it, however you medicate it.
+So you either suppress it or you medicate it, however you medicate it.

-And that's what the learning experience is all about is how that cycle began and how to avoid it repeating.
+And that's what the learning experience is all about, is how that cycle began and how to avoid it repeating.

 And you take ownership now of everything you do, and you can't own anything anybody else does.